-Academic Stress: Academic stress refers to the mental, emotional, and physical pressure experienced by students due to academic demands such as examinations, assignments, performance expectations, and workload.
+Academic Stress: Academic stress refers to the mental, emotional, and physical pressure experienced by students due to academic demands such as examinations, assignments, performance expectations, and workload (References).

-Cognitive domain: Cognitive domain refers to the area of learning related to knowledge, understanding, thinking, reasoning, and problem-solving abilities.
+Cognitive domain: Cognitive domain refers to the area of learning related to knowledge, understanding, thinking, reasoning, and problem-solving abilities (References).

-Affective domain: Affective domain refers to the area of learning that deals with feelings, emotions, attitudes, interests, and values.
+Affective domain: Affective domain refers to the area of learning that deals with feelings, emotions, attitudes, interests, and values (References).

-Psychomotor domain: Psychomotor domain refers to the area of learning concerned with physical movement, coordination, and motor skills.
+Psychomotor domain: Psychomotor domain refers to the area of learning concerned with physical movement, coordination, and motor skills (References).

-COVID-19 Pandemic: The COVID-19 pandemic was a global health crisis caused by the coronavirus disease (COVID-19), which began in 2019 and affected all aspects of life, including education

 Research gap: The Majority of earlier studies concentrated on the academic stress of public secondary school students, who studied in a normal educational environment and within a feasible time, without major disturbances to their academic activities.
 Very few studies have examined the academic stress of public secondary school students and the issues and problems, which they faced during the covid 19 pandemic period.
 The review of related literature clearly indicates this gap.
 In this connection the present study specifically focuses on identifying the issues and problems related to the academic stress of public secondary school students during the covid 19 pandemic period.

-Limitation of the study: The study was confined to the public secondary school students only and also concentrated on their academic stress.
+Delimitations of the study: The study was confined to the public secondary school students only and also concentrated on their academic stress.
 With regard to the geographical area the study was limited to Chittoor district only.

 3. METHODOLOGY

-3.1 Statement of the Problem

-The title of the present study Academic Stress Among Public Secondary School Students During the Covid-19 Pandemic: Evidence from Chittoor District, India”.

 3.2 Objectives

-1. To examine the academic stress of 10th class students with regard to Gender.
+1. To examine a statistical difference in perception between male and female students regarding academic stress.

 2. To assess the academic stress of 10th class students in relation to their locality.